-A universal life insurance policy can be funded just enough for it to provide you with a lifetime (permanent) insurance coverage but may not be able to sustain a series of annual loans to support your lifestyle at retirement.
+A universal life insurance policy can be funded just enough for it to provide you with lifetime (permanent) insurance coverage but may not be able to sustain a series of annual loans to support your lifestyle at retirement.

-Moreover, a minimum or near minimum-funded universal life policy may not provide you with permanent insurance coverage; universal life insurance is a flexible type of life insurance policy that may or may not provide you with a permanent coverage depending on how you fund your policy.
+Moreover, a minimum or near minimum-funded universal life policy may not provide you with permanent insurance coverage; universal life insurance is a flexible type of life insurance policy that may or may not provide you with permanent coverage depending on how you fund your policy.

-In the last couple of years, there has been a lot of universal life insurance policies that were sold as insured retirement plans which were not properly structured (nor funded) yet the insured is under the impression that their policies are IRPs and will provide them with the necessary pension at retirement only to find out that there wouldn’t be enough funds inside their policies to fund their retirement income needs.
+In the last couple of years, there have been a lot of universal life insurance policies that were sold as insured retirement plans which were not properly structured (nor funded) yet the insured is under the impression that their policies are IRPs and will provide them with the necessary pension at retirement only to find out that there wouldn’t be enough funds inside their policies to fund their retirement income needs.

 Most of these universal life insurance policies were sold with minimum or near-minimum funding and not only will it not provide the policyholder with their expected pensions at retirement but the policy may not even last to provide the insured(s) with lifetime coverage.

 As mentioned in the preceding paragraphs, a universal life insurance policy is a flexible type of life insurance that can provide a client with permanent or non-permanent life insurance coverage; depending on whether or not there are enough fund values within the policy.